puyonexus/puyosim/README.md

 The current version of PuyoSim is 4.3.0, which can be seen on [Puyo Nexus](https://puyonexus.com/chainsim/).
 See the [changelog](CHANGELOG.md) for changes between versions and the [release archive](https://puyonexus.github.io/puyosim/releases/) to play with previous versions.

 ## Contributors
-PuyoSim's sole contributor is [Nick Woronekin](https://github.com/nickworonekin).
+PuyoSim's primary contributor is [Nick Woronekin](https://github.com/nickworonekin).
+See [Contributors](https://github.com/puyonexus/puyosim/graphs/contributors) for a full listing.